wukachn/uom-nlu/Group_19_Model_Card_A.md

 ### Results

-The model obtained an F1-score of TODO % and an accuracy of TODO %.
+The model obtained an overall accuracy of 67%.
+The model performed at a higher standard for pairs which an entailment was present (1), achieving an F1-score of 0.71 compared to 0.62 for neutral/contradictory pairs (0).

 ## Technical Specifications